chdalski/azure-training/src/azure-functions/1-2-local-function.md

 ## Introduction

-In this chapter we will create a local function, look at it's details and then start and call it.
+In this chapter we will create a local function, look at its details and then start and call it.

 Make sure you have created a [Local Function App](./21-local-function-app.md).

-Commands in this chapter are to be executed in the _Function App_ root directory if not stated otherwise.
+Commands in this chapter are to be executed in the _Function App_ root directory unless stated otherwise.

 ## Add a function to our Function App